 Have you ever wondered whether the type of toothbrush you use can have an effect on how clean your teeth get?
 While factors such as how you brush and how long you brush tend to be more important, the type of toothbrush you use can certainly make a different as well.
-At the Edmonton dental clinics of Azarko Dental Group, our dentists often help patients decide between regular and electric toothbrushes.
+At the Edmonton dental clinic of Azarko Dental Group, our dentists often help patients decide between regular and electric toothbrushes.
 Here are some factors that you should consider when making your choice.

 Which Type of Toothbrush is More Effective?